Welcome to today's edition of the Rush 24-7 podcast.

 So just a year ago, ISIS, we're not even supposed to take them seriously.

-Obama, this is a JV team.
+This is the JV team.

 Come on, let's not get all worked up about this.